 BZ: Well first of all, glad you liked the photos, but you should publish yours of course!
 That set is not that amazing, don’t make too much out of it.
 To sum up with the food talk, I really enjoy that bit of a trip, it’s the savoury that will last in your memories and also the occasional weird flavour.
 But one thing I do whenever I go to a place is to try the Mc Donalds; it’s like collectable food – ‘get a stamp from ‘x’ country’!
 Hoping to win the mighty Happy Meal surprise I guess

 OH: What’s your best McD experience so far?

 BZ: I’d say McD in China because it feels like you’re going against the culture of going to KFC, which is major in China.
 I have to say the Big Mac in Paris tastes quite alright.
 Portuguese Mc Chicken is the best balanced, flavour wise.
 Germany is probably the only place I traded McD for local sandwiches all the time

-OH: McD is like the safe harbor you can navigate to when you’re at a “stressfull exotic country” and then you feel like home.
+OH: McD is like the safe harbour you can navigate to when you’re at a “stressful exotic country” and then you feel like home.
 Eating a bad sandwich at home but there’s something strangely familiar and cozy about it

 BZ: I know, it’s comfortable and it belongs in our world, no need to deny it or to dissect it to the max